Tykhyy's Conjecture on finite mapping class group orbits: Proof of Tykhyy's Conjecture

 We're reaching the point where one should pay attention to the distinction between $\SL_2\R$ and $\psl$, similarly as we did in Section~\ref{sec:finite-orbit-n=4}.
-Recall that we defined DT representations in Section~\ref{sec:DT-representations} to be $\psl$-valued representations.
+Recall that we defined DT representations in Definition~\ref{defn:DT-representation} to be $\psl$-valued representations.
 We'll write $\iota\colon\SL_2\R\to\psl$ for the quotient map.

-\begin{prop} Let $\rho\colon\pi_1\Sigma\rightarrow\SL_2\C$ be Zariski dense representation with only finite order peripheral monodromies and no peripheral loop mapped to $\pm\id$.
+\begin{prop} Let $\rho\colon\pi_1\Sigma\rightarrow\SL_2\C$ be a Zariski dense representation with only finite order peripheral monodromies and no peripheral loop mapped to $\pm\id$.
 If the mapping class group orbit of $[\rho]$ is finite and \emph{not} of pullback type, then some Galois conjugate of $\rho$ is conjugate to a representation $\rho'\colon \pi_1\Sigma\to\SL_2\R$ for which $\iota\circ\rho'$ is a DT representation. \end{prop} \begin{proof} Lemma~\ref{lem:Zd+non-pullback-implies-values-in-SL2R} says that some Galois conjugate of $\rho$ is conjugate to a representation $\rho'$ valued in $\SL_2\R$ which is a universal variation of Hodge structures.
 Because of our assumptions on $\rho$, the peripheral monodromies of $\rho'$ have finite order and are non-trivial.
 This means that the peripheral monodromies of $\iota\circ\rho'$ are all elliptic.
-Since $\rho'$ is a universal variation of Hodge structures, it follows from the work of Mondello that $\iota\circ\rho'$ is a DT representation. \end{proof}
+Since $\rho'$ is a universal variation of Hodge structures and has Zariski dense image, it follows from Proposition~\cm{\ref{prop:universal-CVHS-implies-DT}} that $\iota\circ\rho'$ is a DT representation. \end{proof}